Şehzade Mehmed

-Şehzade Mehmed (شاهزاده محمد; 1521 – 7 November 1543) was an Ottoman prince, son of Sultan Suleiman the Magnificent and his wife Hürrem Sultan.
-He served as governor of Manisa.
+Şehzade Mehmed (شاهزاده محمد; September 1522 – 7 November 1543) was an Ottoman prince, son of Sultan Suleiman the Magnificent and his wife Hürrem Sultan.
+He served as governor of Manisa until his death in 1543.

 Early life

-Şehzade Mehmed was born in 1521 in the Old Palace, during Suleiman's campaign to Belgrade.
+Şehzade Mehmed was born in September 1522 and it is proposed that he was the twin of Mihrimah Sultan in the Old Palace, during Suleiman's campaign to Rhodes.
 His birth was celebrated in the camp with sacrifices and distribution of alms.
 His mother was Hürrem Sultan, an Orthodox priest's daughter.
 In 1533 or 1534, his mother, Hurrem, was freed and became Suleiman's legal wife.
 He had four younger brothers, Şehzade Selim (future Selim II), Şehzade Abdullah, who died at the age of three years, Şehzade Bayezid, and Şehzade Cihangir, and a younger sister, Mihrimah Sultan.

-In June–July 1530, a three week celebration was organised in Constantinople that centered around the circumcision of Mehmed, and his brothers Mustafa, and Selim.
+In June–July 1530, a three-week celebration was organised in Constantinople that centered around the circumcision of Mehmed, and his brothers Mustafa, and Selim.
 The princes were circumcised on 27 June 1530.
 The festivities ranged from displays of captured enemy items to simulated battles, featuring performances by jugglers and strongmen, as well as reenactments of recent conflicts.
-Suleiman played a central role, observing everything from a loggia in the Hippodrome, while Pargalı Ibrahim Pasha actively oversaw the proceedings and presented extravagant gifts to the sultan and the princes.
+Suleiman played a central role, observing everything from a loggia in the Hippodrome, while Pargalı Ibrahim Pasha actively oversaw the proceedings and presented gifts to the sultan and the princes.